 Di Piero has been the recipient of a Guggenheim Fellowship, a National Endowment for the Arts grant, and a Lila Wallace-Readers Digest Award.
 He lives in San Francisco.

 W.S.
-Di Piero is the author of eleven books of poetry, including, most recently, Tombo.
+Di Piero is the author of thirteen books of poetry, including FAT.
 Winner of the 2012 Ruth Lilly Poetry Prize, his poems have appeared frequently in Poetry, The New Yorker, and Threepenny Review, and he has written for The New York Times Magazine, The New York Times Book Review, The New Republic, and other periodicals.
 Di Piero has been the recipient of a Guggenheim Fellowship, a National Endowment for the Arts grant, and a Lila Wallace-Readers Digest Award.

 TOMBO (Poetry, 2014)